PWShields/purchaseorderapi/README.md

 ### Running Locally

-From an IDE run the CartoncloudApplication class.
+From an IDE run the PurchaseorderapiApplication class.

 Note that we are using Spring Profiles for configuration, this means you will need to make sure "application.properties" is pointing at